 In the main, most of the public / open source projects can be found via my GitHub profile page.
 Typically older projects will be PHP/Zend Framework and newer projects will be PHP/Laravel.

 IXP Manager is the biggest open source project I’m involved with – both as project manager and lead developer.
-It is a full-stack management system for running internet exchange points (IXPs) and it is use by nearly 100 IXPs worldwide.
+It is a full-stack management system for running internet exchange points (IXPs) and it is use by almost 200 IXPs worldwide (about 40% of active IXPs).
 You can find full details at its own website – www.ixpmanager.org.

-The project was conceived by Nick Hilliard, INEX’s CTO, and myself around 2008 and we both contribute to it via INEX and our own personal time.
+The project was conceived by Nick Hilliard, INEX’s CTO, and myself around 2008 and we both contribute to it via INEX, in our own personal time and through Island Bridge Networks.
 It also has a sponsorship program which has yielded a full time developer, Yann Robin, who works on it via Nick and my company, Island Bridge Networks, on a strictly not-for-profit basis.

-Billy is a commercial project of Island Bridge Networks that takes telecoms billing into the 21st century.
-It’s currently in beta mode with ~5 customers using it for production billing.
+Billy is a commercial project of Island Bridge Billing Systems that takes telecoms and utility billing into the 21st century.
+It’s currently in private beta with a number customers using it for production billing.

 If you would like to know more about this, please contact me.

 ViMbAdmin (Virtual Mailbox Administration) is a Postfix Admin replacement which I started in 2011 to scratch an itch we had in Open Solutions.
 In the initial ~5 years, we continued to update and add new features to ViMbAdmin as exercises for new employees to get used to our coding practices.

 It has a dedicated website – vimbadmin.net – and as of early 2019, we had recorded over 10,000 unique installations.

 GitHub: https://github.com/opensolutions/ViMbAdmin (GPL3, Zend Framework)